Aleint/my_projects/README.md

 ## Contact Information

-For any questions or to connect, please find my contact information below.
+For any questions or to connect, please find my contact information below:

 * **LinkedIn:** https://www.linkedin.com/in/alekos-i-48bbb0226